 |

-with drawings and outline specifications for restoration in prioritized
+preservation planning along with drawings and outline specifications for

-phases.
-The intent is to identify former and existing conditions with
+restoration in prioritized phases.
+The intent is to identify former and

 |